Richard Smith (editor): On open access publishing

-Views on cancer
+On cancer

 In December 2014, Smith wrote on the BMJ blog that trying to find a cure for cancer was a waste of money, claiming that, "with love, morphine, and whisky", the disease is the best way to die.

 His remarks provoked outrage.
 The British Medical Journal said:

 Smith’s New Year’s Eve blog on thebmj.com about cancer offering the best death garnered global media coverage and triggered a social media storm from thousands of bereaved relatives and the parents of children with cancer.
-He was accused of “glibly glossing over the pain” of cancer, to quote Michael Broderick, one of the 173 respondents on thebmj.com.
+He was accused of "glibly glossing over the pain" of cancer, to quote Michael Broderick, one of the 173 respondents on thebmj.com.

 Smith responded and tried to clarify some of his points in a follow-up blog post on 5 January.